fnk0/FlashCards-Codelab/TutorialPart2.md

 </LinearLayout>
 ```

-We gona use the built in features of the CardsLib to extend Card and create our own custom cards.
+We are going to use the built in features of the CardsLib to extend Card and create our own custom cards.
 For more information about creating custom cards refer to the [CardsLib documentantion](https://github.com/gabrielemariotti/cardslib/blob/master/doc/CARD.md#extending-card-class)

 Side Note: Bundle: